cp-PYFOREST/Land-Use-Assessment/README.md

 Informing Forest Conservation Regulations in Paraguay

-# Compliance-Deforestation-ForestCover(Compliance-DF-FC)
+# Land Use Assessment

 Scripts to process INFONA data.

-Visualizations for land use assessment (compliance), deforestation, and forest cover.
+Visualizations for land use assessment  of compliance, deforestation, and forest cover.